-The following section reviews pertinent literature in two primary areas: investigative interview training and the application of VR in education.
+The following section reviews pertinent literature in three primary areas: investigative interview training, the application of VR in education, and visual fidelity in virtual environments.
 By examining existing research in these fields, we aim to establish a foundation for understanding the advancements and current challenges in these domains.